 Class of '66 Award

-This award recognizes a non-Florida State University College of Law graduate who has rendered distinguished service to our law school and to the community.
+This award recognizes a non-Florida State University College of Law graduate who has rendered distinguished service to the law school and to the community.
 Each recipient is inducted into the Class of 1966 to commemorate the year that the Florida State University College of Law opened its doors.

 Exemplary Public Service Career Award

-This award recognizes a Florida State University College of Law graduate who has dedicated their career to public service and who has demonstrated exceptional character, integrity, humility and professionalism, as well as the highest regard for ethics.
+This award recognizes a Florida State University College of Law graduate who has dedicated their career to public service and who has demonstrated exceptional character, integrity, humility, and professionalism, as well as the highest regard for ethics.

 After serving more than 27 years as an assistant public defender, Dimmig was elected public defender of the Tenth Judicial Circuit of Florida in 2012.
 As the elected office holder, he is responsible for the management of over 150 employees, more than 80 of whom are attorneys in trial and appellate areas.
 Dimmig also continues to testify before the legislative committees concerning budgeting and general criminal law matters.
 In addition to the trial divisions of the Tenth Circuit (including Polk, Highlands, and Hardee Counties), Dimmig is responsible for overseeing appeals for the six Circuits (6th, 9th, 10th, 12th, 13th, and 20th) of the Second and Sixth District Courts of Appeal.
 He has spent his entire career serving the public through Public Defender or State Attorney's Offices.
 Dimmig was described by all his nominators as tireless and selfless in his pursuit of justice for his clients and defendants of the Tenth Circuit.
 Not only has Dimmig changed countless lives inside the courtroom, but he has also inspired many young attorneys to fight for what is right, continue to learn, and make the world a better place.